nikhilc52/hot_hand/README.md

 - **TypeScript**
   - I used TypeScript to build the simulation for the measurement bias.
 - **Adobe Illustrator**
-  - I used AE to generate most of the images found within the article.
-The plot built in R was also passed through AE to include special fonts and styling options.
+  - I used Illustrator to generate most of the images found within the article.
+The plot built in R was also passed through Illustrator to include special fonts and styling options.
 - **LaTeXMathML.js**
   - A helpful library I used to implement LaTeX rendering of math equations used in article.
 - **Excel**
   - Miscellaneous data processing and cleaning, as well as formatting each of the tables within the article.
 - **HTML, CSS**
-  - Creating the website to display the article, including some interactive elements.
+  - I used HTML and CSS to make the website, including some interactive elements.

 ---